SergiosKar/SergiosKar.github.io/_posts/2019-1-25-Semantic_Segmentation.md

 ---
 layout: post
 title:  Semantic Segmentation in the era of Neural Networks
-summary: Semantic segmentation with dep learning
+summary: Semantic segmentation with deep learning
 featured-img: semseg
 ---